a-fotherby/Omphalos/README.md

 ```

 Failures need not stop the analysis: `results.nc` is labelled by run number, so it joins onto `conditions.nc`
 correctly with the failures simply absent.

+Collation reads one run at a time and spills its parsed output to a temporary netCDF file, so memory is bounded by
+one run plus the single output category being written rather than by the whole sweep.
+The results are therefore
+written to disk twice; set `TMPDIR` to somewhere with room if the default temporary directory is small or under
+quota.
 Use `coeus.helper.filter_errors` for the same accounting on the
 sequential (`omphalos`) path, and `coeus/retrieval_run.py` to salvage output from run directories after an
 interrupted sweep.